 Completing the Grand Round will impact neighborhoods throughout Saint Paul and encourage longer distance bicycle trips.
 The Grand Round prioritizes off-street paths and in-street bike lanes to appeal to a wide range of users.
-The Grand Round is well-positioned to provide significant transportation and recreation opportunities.
+The Grand Round is well-positioned to provide significant transportation opportunities as well as recreational opportunities.
 Progress will be made on completing portions of the Grand Round throughout 2015 and 2016, however some sections of the Grand Round will remain unfinished.
 The next critical step is to identify funding for implementation of the remaining sections of the Grand Round.